kcwebapply/spg/README.md

 But, `mvn` commands needs lots of typing and _generated package_ is only **_JavaPackage_**, it is not **_SpringBootPackage_** .

 `Spring-initializr` is a good way of generating **_SpringBootPackage_**.

 But `Spring-initializr` can be only used on online.

 Also,what `Spring-initializr` do about `dependency` is only adding `dependency` tag on `pom.xml` in many case.
-So, If you add `dependency` on WebSite and download it, its package may imcomplete one .
+So, If you add `dependency` on `Spring-initializr` and download it, its package may imcomplete one .

+Then, What I want is this.
+Spg is this.
+---

+- Cli which only takes `few typing`
+- Generate _SpringBootPackage_ .
+- Can be used offline.
+- Generate completed application depends on what function (ex, API, DB, Scheduler) we want to use .

 <h2> </h2>